 - University Diploma (of Sponsor) (Attested)

 - Photocopy of Visa Page of Sponsor

 - Cancelled Visa Page of Dependent (if already in UAE and has previous visa)

 Step by Step Procedure in Applying for Spousal Visa

-1. Fill out Application Form – My husband and I went to a typing center to have an Application form filled out.
+1. Fill out Application Form – My husband and I went to an Amer typing center to have an Application form filled out.
 We paid 350 AED for this.

 2. Submission of Documents and Approval at DNRD Office – We submitted our papers at the DNRD office.
 We went to the NDRD office located at Al Jafiliyah Metro station (that building with colorful artwork outside).
 The staff reviewed our documents to make sure everything is complete.
 If everything is good, meaning your documents are approved, then you will have to pay the necessary fees.
 We paid about 915 AED for fees.
 With this, we received a temporary residency permit (red paper).
 This residence permit is limited for a certain time.
 During this period, the dependent (my husband) needed to get Medical clearance exam within 2 months.

 Note: The situation will be different for every application.
 Getting approved may depend on the salary of the sponsor, job of the sponsor, etc. that’s why it’s best to comply with all the requirements.
 Still, each case may be handled differently.

 3. Medical Exam – we went back to the typing center to apply for a Medical Exam.
 The Medical test application cost us 420 AED.
 He was given the documents to present to Dubai Health Authority (DHA) when having the test.
 My husband went to the DHA clinic in Karama and had his blood test and chest x-ray test done.
 After about 2 business days, the medical results were delivered to our home.
 Results were “clear from infectious diseases” which is good.